sandeep5max/CEA/README.md

       --> By specifying the file ID.

       --> By specifying the full path of the file.

- Design : -

-My design has to provide flexibility for the User.
-That means user can give input either ID or full path and that should list the folder or to download the file.

 Technologies : - NodejS,  Angular JS 1.6, HTML.